Course overview

 Teaching and assessments

 The course is essentially studio-based, supported by lectures, seminars, tutorials and site visits.
-Assessment is continuous and project-orientated.
-You will be taught by experienced professional designers and subject experts.
+Assessment is project-orientated and you will continuously receive feedback on your progress throughout your learning journey.

-DMU staff have extensive commercial design backgrounds in display/exhibition and interior architecture.
+Our staff have extensive commercial design backgrounds in display/exhibition and interior architecture.
 Some run their own interior design practices, working in the leisure industry, domestic and retail sectors of interior design.
+There are also specialists in design for television and drama productions, exhibitions and spiritual space.

 Teaching contact hours

-You will be taught through a combination of lectures, tutorials, seminars, group work and self-directed study.
-Assessment is through coursework (presentations, essays and reports) Your precise timetable will depend on the optional modules you choose to take, however, in your first year you will normally attend around 17 hours of timetabled taught sessions (lectures and tutorials) each week, and we expect you to undertake at least 23 further hours of independent study to complete project work and research.
+In your first year you will normally attend around 17 hours of timetabled taught sessions each week, and we expect you to undertake at least 23 further hours of independent study to complete project work and research.

 Meet your programme leader